microsoft/FLAML/flaml/tune/README.md

         'y': tune.randint(lower=1, upper=100000)
     }, # the search space
-    init_config={'x':1},    # a initial (partial) config with low cost metric='dataset',    # the name of the dataset used for optimization mode='min',         # the optimization mode, 'min' or 'max' num_samples=-1,    # the maximal number of configs to try, -1 means infinite time_budget_s=60,   # the time budget in seconds
+    init_config={'x':1},    # a initial (partial) config with low cost metric='metric',    # the name of the metric used for optimization mode='min',         # the optimization mode, 'min' or 'max' num_samples=-1,    # the maximal number of configs to try, -1 means infinite time_budget_s=60,   # the time budget in seconds